Cora Sue Collins: Personal life and death

-Around 1944, Collins married Ivan Stauffer, a wealthy rancher from Nevada.
+Around 1944, Collins married Ivan Stauffer, operator of the Clover Club in Hollywood, later, a rancher in Nevada.
 In 1960, robbers stole two mink coats from her home while she was on vacation.

 Around 1961, she married James Morgan Cox.

+Collins's marriages to Ivan Stauffer and Jim Cox ended in divorce.

+Collins had three children with husband James McKay, "owner of the Cal-Neva Lodge in Lake Tahoe, before he died of pneumonia while on a hunting trip in 1962".

 In a 1996 article, Collins was referred to as Susie Nace and lived in Phoenix, Arizona.
-Her husband at the time was theatre owner Harry Nace, who died in June 2002 at the age of 87.
+Her husband at the time was theatre owner Harry Leroy Nace (Harry L. Nace Theatres began after 1910 when the Harry L. Nace, Sr. moved to Phoenix and formed a partnership with Joseph Elmer Rickards.
+In 1915 Nace joined with Rickards founding Rickards-Nace Amusement Enterprises.
+In 1929 the Rickards-Nace 26 theatres were sold to Publix Theatres, with Nace remaining as general manager.
+Paramount Nace Theatres), who died in June 2002 at the age of 87, of an apparent suicide.

 Having appeared with Greta Garbo in two films, Collins and Garbo remained in contact until Garbo's death in 1990.

-Collins had three children with husband James McKay.
 Collins died from complications of a stroke at her home in Beverly Hills, California, on April 27, 2025, at the age of 98.